QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

     ax.set_xlabel('t')
 ```

-When the social security system is launched, the initial old particularly benefits from it becasue they receive the transfer without paying it when they were young.
+An initial old person   benefits  especially when  the social security system is launched because he  receives a transfer but pays nothing for it.

-In the long run, the consumptions for both the young and the old decrease with the social security system, because it decreases the incentive to save and leads to lower physical capital in production.
+But in the long run, consumptions rates of both  young and  old people decrease  because the the social security system decreases incentives to save.

+That  lower the stock of  physical capital and consequently lowers output.

-The government also needs to raise the tax rate to pay for the expenditure when the total output is lower.
+The government must  then  raise tax rate in order to pay for its expenditures.

-The higher capital income tax further distorts the saving behavior of the young.
+The higher rate on  capital income  further distorts incentives to save.